rezashamji/ToolUniverse/docs/tutorials/make_your_data_searchable/make_data_searchable_quickstart.rst

-Make Your Data Searchable — do it in minutes
+Make Your Data Searchable: do it in minutes
 ============================================

 1) Quick Demo